 No types of animals other than those specified in the licence, can be stocked for the purposes of the activity.

 For reptiles, amphibians, fish, and rodent groups this can be groups of species (e.g. tropical fish, snakes, newts, hamsters, gerbils).
+The point raised above can be addressed by raptors being included here

 Condition

 The number of animals kept for the activity at any time must not exceed the maximum that is reasonable taking into account the facilities and staffing on any premises used for the licensable activity.
+‘Reasonable’ is a subjective judgement

 Guidance

 The licence conditions must state the numbers for each species or species group that may be kept on the premises, with the exception of fish.
 Undeclared breach of these numbers can invalidate the licence, especially if not reflected in increased staffing levels.
+Productive breeding seasons resulting in high yields of progeny will demand flexibility here unless numbers stated are set optimistically high

 With the exception of fish, the stocking densities for each taxa group are given in the relevant annexes and must be adhered to.